 - 61% of consumers use search engines in product research decisions.

-Given the amount of traffic and visibility Google can provide for search engine optimised websites, any obstacle that blocks that flow have a profound effect.
-As Wikipedia cofounder Jimmy Wales said, “If it doesn’t exist on Google, it doesn’t exist.”
+Given the amount of traffic and visibility Google can provide for search engine optimized websites, any obstacle that blocks that flow has a profound effect.
+As Wikipedia co-founder Jimmy Wales said, “If it doesn’t exist on Google, it doesn’t exist.”
 What do you need to know about penalties, and how can you avoid them?
 If it is too late to prevent such a penalty, how can you find a cure?

 What Are Google Penalties?
 Algorithmic vs. Manual Sanctions

 Google’s goal is to improve search quality and experience for users.
 Penguin, for instance, rolled out in April, 2012 targeted “low quality” sites which violated Google’s Webmaster Guidelines by using techniques such as cloaking, keyword stuffing, link schemes, and duplicate content.
 Panda, the first iteration of which was released in February, 2011, took aim at “content thin” sites.
 Those with scraped, low quality, and/or copyright infringed content are impacted.